awsdocs/aws-java-developer-guide/doc_source/examples-ec2-security-groups.rst

 #####################################

 .. meta::
-   :description: How to manage IAM access keys with the AWS SDK for Java.
+   :description: How to create, configure and delete EC2 security groups with the AWS SDK for Java.
-   :keywords: AWS SDK for Java, code examples, EC2 security groups,
+   :keywords: AWS SDK for Java, code examples, EC2 security groups, create a security group, ingress
+              rules, egress rules, IP permissions, EC2 access

 Creating a Security Group